WLAN-Pi/developers/CONTRIBUTING.md

 - A GitHub account
 - Basic familiarity with git (see [Git Basics](#git-basics) below if needed)
-- Access to a WLAN Pi device for testing (optional but recommended)
+- Access to a WLAN Pi device for testing your changes (technically optional but highly recommended)

 ## Git basics